 After all, maybe you don’t have the same expertise or experience as some of the top bloggers in your niche.

 But don’t worry, there are ways to stand out even if you’re at a disadvantage in terms of experience.

-Many successful finance bloggers are not finance or investing experts.
+Many successful finance bloggers are not financed or investing experts.

-There are a number of really successful blogs started by people who were going through their own journey of paying down debt or just starting on their path towards financial independence.
+There are several successful blogs started by people who were going through their journey of paying down debt or just starting on their path towards financial independence.

-Each one of these bloggers has their own personal story that makes them and their blog unique.
+Each one of these bloggers has their own story that makes them and their blog unique.